muhib116/Event-Management/note.md

     -- ✅admin dashboard show organizer on event card -- ✅total organizer on widget
-    -- ✅advertise position number and send as asc order -- advertise time limit (start date, end date)
+    -- ✅advertise position number and send as asc order -- ✅advertise time limit (start date, end date)
-    -- update advertise to disable when out of date
+    -- ✅update advertise to disable when out of date